Affiliating your club with the BMC is a straightforward process and you and your members gain many benefits from doing so.

 As a BMC-affiliated club you can access many benefits, including:

-Annual Summit Magazine sent out in March for all members you provide names and addresses for.
+Annual Summit Magazine sent out in the Spring for all members you provide names and addresses for.
 The remaining issues can be downloaded to your smartphone or tablet through our new Summit app using your membership number and email address

 Access to BMC Mountain Huts through the BMC reciprocal arrangement scheme where you may advertise your club hut on the BMC hut list, and make use of other affiliated club huts for club meets